kaceo/book-tejas-music/docs/dancers/build-a-collection.rst

 something we particularly like.
 Our final guide has been our own ears, sense of rhythm, and the improving availability of recordings.

-A purchaser can improve the odds of finding good dance music by watching for the four big names in tango social dance music: Juan D' Arienzo, Carlos Di Sarli, Osvaldo Pugliese, and Anibal Troilo.
+A purchaser can improve the odds of finding good dance music by watching for the four big names in tango social dance music:
+Juan D' Arienzo, Carlos Di Sarli, Osvaldo Pugliese, and Anibal Troilo.
 Their orchestras were among the most popular during the golden age of tango, and their music is still prominently featured at milongas in Buenos Aires.
-A number of other orchestras from the golden age of tango�particularly those led by of Rodolfo Biagi, Miguel Caló, Francisco Canaro, Angel D' Agostino, Alfredo De Angelis, Pedro Laurenz, and Ricardo Tanturi�also produced music that is excellent for social dancing, and their music is still played at milongas in Buenos Aires.
+A number of other orchestras from the golden age of tango -- particularly those led by of Rodolfo Biagi, Miguel Caló, Francisco Canaro, Angel D'Agostino, Alfredo De Angelis, Pedro Laurenz, and Ricardo Tanturi -- also produced music that is excellent for social dancing, and their music is still played at milongas in Buenos Aires.
 The EMI Reliquias and Tango Argentino labels contain many of the best tangos recorded by the great orchestras of the golden age.

 Some of the orchestras from the old guard that held sway prior to the golden age, such as Orquesta Tipica Victor and those led by Julio De Caro, Roberto Firpo, Osvaldo Fresedo, and Francisco Lomuto also produced excellent social dance music, but the available recordings are generally of lower fidelity.
 Orchestras playing new tango, such as those led by Astor Piazzolla, Pablo Ziegler, and Juan-Jose Mosalini, typically recorded concert music that most tango dancers consider unsuitable for social dancing.
 Orchestras recording during the transition from the golden age to new tango, such as those led José Basso, Carlos Garcia, Francini-Pontier, Alfredo Gobbi, and Horacio Salgan, played arrangements that ranged from concert music to social dance music.

 There are a number of easy to find recordings that are probably best avoided when starting a collection of tango recordings for social dancing.
 Most prominent in this category are the recordings of Carlos Gardel and Astor Piazzolla.
 Although recordings by these artists are widely available and highly regarded for